gallenc/opennms-integrations-play/drools-event-examples/minimal-minion-kafka/README.md

 ## Introduction
-In this example we look at how the in built drools rete engine can be use o change the severity of reported alarms depending on the criteria of the node reporting the alarm.
+In this example we look at how the in-built drools rete engine can be used to change the severity of reported alarms depending on the criteria of the node reporting the alarm.

 The use case for this configuration is as follows.
 An MSP uses OpenNMS to manage a number of accounts.